What is a Medical Exam?

-The candidate should have completed 10th and 12th from a recognised board in physics , chemistry, biology, and English for the important subjects.
+The candidate should have completed 10th and 12th from a recognized board in physics , chemistry, biology, and English for the important subjects.
 Other than that the candidate should have completed 17 years on December 31st 2021.

 There is an upper age limit for the NEET UG, candidates 25 years is the upper age limit and five years relaxation is offered to SC, ST and OBC candidates as well as PwD candidates.
 However, there are eligibility marks for NEET exam in 12th standard.
 For your category, 50% is required for OBC, SC, ST category and 40% is required for the PWD category requires 45 %.
 Just like the age requirement, there is no attempt limit.

 NEET application process